 Humanitarian Networks and Partnerships Weeks (HNPW)

 The Humanitarian Networks and Partnerships Weeks (HNPW) is the annual event of the LEP (leading-edge programme) and the largest event of its kind.
-This year, the HNPW brought together more than 5000 experts in crisis preparedness and response from over 350 organisations and countries.
-The three weeks provided a collaborative space for practitioners and experts from a large variety of humanitarian stakeholders including UN agencies, NGOs, the Red Cross and Red Crescent movement, academia, the military, private sector initiatives, and Member States to collaborate in identifying solutions and solving common challenges in crisis preparedness and response.
-The event offers a space where LEP stakeholders meet annually to take stock, become inspired and build new coalitions.
+Every year, the HNPW brings together more than 2000 experts in crisis preparedness and response from over 350 organisations and countries.
+The HNPW provides a unique forum for humanitarian networks and partnerships to meet and address key humanitarian issues.
+One of the largest humanitarian events of its kind, it gathers participants from the UN, NGOs, Member States, the private sector, the military, academia and beyond to discuss and solve common challenges in humanitarian affairs.

 HNPW & GISF

-In 2022, now under the heading of Areas of Common Concern (AOCC), GISF continues to lead on Integrating Security Risk Management Across Humanitarian Action, as part of the HNPW.
-Bringing together experts from across the aid world, GISF co-hosted nine virtual and face-to-face sessions in partnership with different actors such as the UN, ICRC, CBM, Raleigh International, as well as independent consultants.
+This year, GISF partnered with UNHCR on Integrating Security Risk Management Across Humanitarian Action as part of the HNPW.
+Bringing together experts from across the aid world, GISF co-hosted seven virtual and face-to-face sessions in partnership with different actors such as the UNDSS, Women for Women International, Duty of Care International, World Vision, as well as independent consultants.

 We welcomed all humanitarians to join our sessions and discuss how to keep aid workers safe and facilitate access to affected communities.
 SRM impacts all aspects of humanitarian action, and together, we will improve communication and coordination across the sector and identify how SRM must adapt to face current challenges.

 (3) Building Better Together, Saving Lives Together: Nigeria Case Study